The odds are 50/50 you have the MTHFR gene mutation. Here’s why that’s a problem.

 Anyone who knows she has an MTHFR mutation should take a multivitamin that contains the active form of folate: methylfolate.
 Studies show that supplementation with methylfolate really does reduce levels of homocysteine and patients report improvement in their symptoms.

 If you already have been diagnosed with either a MTHFR mutation or elevated homocysteine (known as hyperhomocysteinemia), you should make an appointment right away to discuss the health implications with your doctor.

 For everyone who hasn’t been genetically tested, we recommend that, if you have a family history of any of the illnesses shown above, or any inflammation-based illnesses, you should consider having the test yourself.

-Of course, if you haven’t been tested, the safe thing to do is simple: just ensure that your multivitamin contains methylfolate, the active form of folate.
+Of course, if you haven’t been tested, the safe thing to do is simple: just ensure that your multivitamin contains methylfolate.
 It’s more expensive than the alternative — but you’re worth it!